-Authorize the Department of Health and Human Services, New Hampshire Hospital to enter into a sole source agreement with Mr. David S. Prescott, LICSW (Vendor #278284), 35 Lakeside Drive, Falmouth, ME 04105, to provide independent risk assessment services to clients admitted to New Hampshire Hospital, in an amount not to exceed \$18,000, with a completion date of June 30, 2020, effective upon approval by the Governor and Executive Council.
+Authorize the Department of Health and Human Services, New Hampshire Hospital, to amend an existing Sole Source contract with Mr. David S. Prescott, LICSW (VC#278274), Falmouth, ME-to provide independent risk assessment services to clients admitted to New Hampshire Hospital, by exercising a contract renewal option by increasing the price limitation by \$18,000 from \$18,000 to \$36,000 and by extending the completion date from June 30, 2020 to June 30, 2022 effective July 1, 2020 or upon Governor and Council approval, whichever is later.
+The original contract was approved by Governor and Council on August 8, 2018, item #14.
 100% General Funds.

-Funds to support this request are available in the following accounts for State Fiscal Years 2019 and 2020, upon the availability and continued appropriation of funds in the future operating budget, with the ability to adjust encumbrances between State Fiscal Years through the Budget Office, without further approval from Governor and Executive Council, if needed and justified.
+Funds are available in the following account for State Fiscal Year 2021, and are anticipated to be available in State Fiscal Year 2022, upon the availability and continued appropriation of funds in the future operating budget, with the authority to adjust budget line items within the price limitation and encumbrances between state fiscal years through the Budget Office, if needed and justified.

-05-095-094-940010-87530000 HEALTH AND SOCIAL SERVICES, HEALTH AND HUMAN SVCS DEPT OF, NEW HAMPSHIRE HOSPITAL, NHH-FACILITY/PATIENT SUPPORT
+05-95-94-940010-87530000 HEALTH AND SOCIAL SERVICES, HEALTH AND HUMAN SVCS DEPT OF, NEW HAMPSHIRE HOSPITAL, NHH-FACILITY/PATIENT SUPPORT